 Graduate Research Opportunities at Purdue

 The Department of Earth, Atmospheric, and Planetary Sciences (EAPS) at Purdue University is looking for enthusiastic and self-motivated graduate students for a variety of research projects in Geology and Geophysics, Planetary, Environmental, and Atmospheric Sciences.
 As a multidisciplinary department within the College of Science, EAPS draws students from a variety of STEM backgrounds.
 Students with demonstrated academic and research excellence are invited to explore the research opportunities listed below.
+Well qualified prospective graduate student candidates who are being considered for admission will be invited to attend our Graduate Student Expo, February 21 – 22, 2025.
 We believe diversity makes our department stronger and our science better, and so we proudly encourage students from underrepresented or minoritized groups to apply or simply contact us to learn more about our program by emailing Emjai Gregory.

 Atmospheric and Climate Science